How to create a sales academy

 1. Learning Objectives

-Learning objectives are simply the outcomes that we would want the salespeople to both know and do after any training.
+Learning objectives are simply the outcomes that we would want the sales professionals to both know and do after any sales training.
 A real life example from one of our own training modules covering handling stalls and objections would be that salespeople should be able to list three different strategies for handling a stall and objection and then be able to role play each of those.
 We purposely always have at least one objective which is on the theory and one objective on the skill required.

 1. Learning Paths